How to Annotate YouTube Videos Like Articles

 This is where YouTube video annotations help.
 With Web Highlights, an annotation tool, you can transform the way you engage with YouTube videos by annotating them just like articles.
 This tool allows you to highlight key points, add notes, and organize your insights with tags, turning passive watching into active learning.

 In this blog, we’ll walk you through a step-by-step guide on how to use Web Highlights to annotate YouTube videos.
-You’ll learn how to highlight important moments, add time-stamped actionable notes, and organize everything for easy access in the future.
+You’ll learn how to use AI summaries, transcript highlighting, time-stamped notes, and smart organization tools to make YouTube a more effective learning platform.

 Let’s dive in!